mooreApps22/iOS-Tip-Out-App/README.md

 ## DEVELOPEMENT

 Tip Out was coded in the Xcode IDE and submitted and reviewed by the Apple Store Connect Team.
-It required organizing an LLC in the state of California, called Moore Apps LLC and acquirning a business bank account.
+It required organizing an LLC in California, Moore Apps LLC, and acquiring a business bank account.
 I used the Model-View-Controller design pattern.
 The final version of Tip Out used the SwiftUI framework, but earlier version used the more traditional UIKit approach.